Localization problems of Quillen: Derived Equivalences

 Now, we are ready to state and prove the second equivalence theorem. \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-So, $X\subseteq Y:=\proj{S}$ is open.
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
+So, $X\subseteq Y:=\proj{S}$ is open, for some $Y$.
+Let $Z\subseteq X$ be a complete intersection closed subset, as in (\ref{CIsetUp}).
 Then the natural functor

 } \eT \pf Consider the commutative diagram